Global surface temperature: Warmest years

 In recent decades, new high temperature records have substantially outpaced new low temperature records on a growing portion of Earth's surface.
 Comparison shows seasonal variability for record increases.

-The warmest years in the instrumental temperature record have occurred in the last decade (i.e. 2012-2021).
-The World Meteorological Organization reported in 2021 that 2016 and 2020 were the two warmest years in the period since 1850.

-Each individual year from 2015 onwards has been warmer than any prior year going back to at least 1850.
-In other words: each of the seven years in 2015-2021 was clearly warmer than any pre-2014 year.
+The period from 2015 through 2025 included all of the 11 warmest years on record since 1850.

-The year 2023 was 1.48 °C hotter than the average in the years 1850-1900 according to the Copernicus Climate Change Service.
+The year 2023 was 1.48 °C hotter than the average in the years 1850–1900 according to the Copernicus Climate Change Service.
 It was declared as the warmest on record almost immediately after it ended and broke many climate records.

 There is a long-term warming trend, and there is variability about this trend because of natural sources of variability (e.g. ENSO such as 2014–2016 El Niño event, volcanic eruption).
 Not every year will set a record but record highs are occurring regularly.

 While record-breaking years can attract considerable public interest, individual years are less significant than the overall trend.
 Some climatologists have criticized the attention that the popular press gives to warmest year statistics.

 Based on the NOAA dataset (note that other datasets produce different rankings), the following table lists the global combined land and ocean annually averaged temperature rank and anomaly for each of the 10 warmest years on record.
 For comparison: IPCC uses the mean of four different datasets and expresses the data relative to 1850–1900.
 Although global instrumental temperature records begin only in 1850, reconstructions of earlier temperatures based on climate proxies, suggest these recent years may be the warmest for several centuries to millennia, or longer.